acoprogrammer777/Rainbow_Song/README.md

 # Rainbow_Song
-nothing just trying out desktop git features and also song about rainbows
+nothing just trying out desktop git features and also song about rainbows in the key of C major.

+The song is a happy song.